 And with government projections showing overall pupil numbers rising by another 650,000 by 2026, the report paints a stark picture of crumbling schools, out-of-date technology and an insufficient number of teachers.
 Those schools which are still reporting a surplus, have seen their figures fall.

 Nearly half of all the academies in the report have shelved maintenance and infrastructure spending, leading the National Audit Office to predict that it will cost a massive £6.7bn to bring all existing school sites up to “satisfactory” condition.

-The survey of more than 750 Academy schools responsible for over 420,000 children, conducted by the UK Academies Group of Kreston International - the global network of independent accountancy firms – highlights falling cash and reserve balances, delayed buildings maintenance, and experienced teachers leaving the profession.
+The survey of more than 750 Academy schools responsible for over 420,000 children, conducted by the UK Academies Group of Kreston Global - the global network of independent accountancy firms – highlights falling cash and reserve balances, delayed buildings maintenance, and experienced teachers leaving the profession.

 The report warns that in the absence of significant extra public funding, academies will need to make even deeper cuts in teacher numbers, impacting on the quality of education and breadth of curricula on offer.
 The report claims that teacher recruitment could become a “full blown crisis” if extra funding is not made available; fewer teachers in the profession will drive up salaries for those who remain, forcing schools to compete for staff in an ever decreasing market, abandoning national pay scales for a bidding war.

 In a further worrying development, the report also highlights the dangers facing trustees of insolvent schools where, in such instances, they could find themselves personally liable for school debts.

 The latest survey reveals that funding is not keeping pace with rising staff costs and pupil numbers, so academies are being increasingly inventive to keep going, including further cost cutting and scrapping subjects.
 Academy schools have already made significant cost savings in recent years, but their options are becoming limited on forestalling a reserves wipe-out.